TIAXU/sample-direct-postgresql-nodejs/README.md

 For more information about this command, see the [documentation](https://docs.cloudfoundry.org/devguide/services/managing-services.html).

-## Step 3: Push to Cloud and run the service.
+## Push to Cloud and run the service.
 In the folder you cloned into, execute the `npm install` command.
 Then perform the following command:
 ```